Connacht Senior Hurling Championship: Suspension

 From 1900 to 1922, Galway dominated the championship to such an extent that on only two occasions the championship title was won by a team other than Galway.
 After representing the province unopposed from 1917 to 1921, a significant defeat by Roscommon in the 1922 final lead to the championship being suspended.
 Because of this, Galway were the unopposed representatives of the province in the All-Ireland series from 1923 to 1993.

 Revival and abolition

 After a 70-year absence, the championship was revived in 1995 with Galway and Roscommon fielding teams.
 Both these teams contested the finals from 1995 to 1999, however, Galway asserted their dominance and claimed all five championship titles with an average winning margin of 14 points.
 In May 2000 Roscommon announced that they were withdrawing from the championship, thus leading to its abolition.

+Format

+The Connacht Senior Hurling Championship was run on a knock-out basis in which once a team loses they are eliminated from the competition.
+For the majority of the championship, there were only 2 teams competing.
+The championship was played during the summer months.
+The winner used progress directly to the All-Ireland semi-finals, while losing teams were eliminated after a single defeat.

+Teams

+1999 Championship

+The championship was suspended after the completion of the 1999 Connacht Senior Hurling Championship.
+Two counties were scheduled to compete in 2000:

 Trophy and medals

 At the end of the Connacht final, the winning team was presented with a trophy.
 The M. J. "Inky" Flaherty Cup was held by the winning team until the following year's final.
 Traditionally, the presentation was made at a special rostrum in the stand where GAA and political dignitaries and special guests viewed the match.

 The cup was decorated with ribbons in the colours of the winning team.
 During the game the cup actually had both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepted the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then had an opportunity to come to the rostrum to lift the cup.

 The cup was named after Michael John "Inky" Flaherty.
 He was a National Hurling League-winning captain with Galway in 1951, however, he never finished on the winning side in a championship game despite playing from 1936 until 1953.

 In accordance with GAA rules, the Connacht Council awarded up to twenty-six gold medals to the winners of the Connacht final.